ABRG-Models/BarrelEmerge/scripts/README.md

 If you run all of the scripts listed here, then you will have generated all the data to reproduce the results in our paper.

-The data is saved into ./logs/.
+The data is saved into ./logs/ in HDF5 format.
 To run all of the simulations, you will need about 30 GB of space available.

-I would suggest running just main_results.sh first, which only takes about 15 minutes and allows you to watch the simulation as it computes.
+I would suggest running main_results.sh first, which only takes about 15 minutes and allows you to watch the simulation as it computes.

 ### main_results.sh